sourcegraph/sourcegraph-public-snapshot/doc/cody/quickstart.md

 ## Working with the Cody extension

 Let's create a JavaScript function that converts a `given date` into a human-readable description of the time elapsed between the `given date` and the `current date`.
 This example uses the `cody-quickstart` repository which is configured for Cody in Sourcegraph.
 You can view the code in this repository to see how Cody can provide additional context.

-Next, you'll use the `date.js` file to perform the following tasks with Cody:

-- Try the `Generate Unit Tests` command
-- Ask Cody to suggest bug fixes and changes to code snippets
-- Ask Cody to pull additional information from the documentation

 Here's the code for the date elapsed function from the `date.js` file: